-For Rodin College House residents, recent weeks have an untimely amount of maintenance hazards.
-And some residents were not exactly with the developments.
+For Rodin College House residents, recent weeks have produced an untimely amount of maintenance hazards.
+And some residents were not exactly pleased with the developments.

 A spokesperson for Facilities and Real Estate Services was not available to comment on this article, but a former FRES mechanic, Mike Patruno, provided answers for why certain maintenance issues recur in the high rise college houses.